das2000sidd/scMultiOmics_Prostrate_Cancer_relapse/README.md

 Reproducibility
 The analysis scripts are provided in the approximate order they were executed.
-The workflow assumes access to the publicly available datasets described in the original publication.
+The cell ranger processed data was downloaded using accession id's provided in the paper.

 Disclaimer
 This repository is an independent educational reproduction of a published study.
 All scientific credit belongs to the original authors.
 This repository is intended solely to demonstrate computational and bioinformatics skills.